MicrosoftDocs/bot-docs/articles/bot-service-quickstart-registration.md

 monikerRange: 'azure-bot-service-3.0'
 ---

-# Register a bot with Azure
+# Bot channels registration

 This article shows how to register a bot with **Azure Bot Service**.
-This useful if the bot is hosted elsewhere and you want to make it available in Azure and connect it to the supported channels.
+If the bot is hosted elsewhere, this allows you to make it available in Azure and connect it to the supported channels.

 > [!IMPORTANT]
 > You only need to register a bot if it is not hosted in Azure.